torch2424/picoDeploy/README.md

 Using Electron and [Electron Builder](https://github.com/electron-userland/electron-builder).
 Simply Follow the quick setup guide for electron builder for help

+May only need the cart.js.
+Convert the Cart.html into an angular component and be chilling.
+And be sure to include the cart.js in index.html

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.